A Beginner’s Guide To Understanding Your Credit Report In Singapore 2025: What Is A Credit Score And Is It Important?

 6. Is credit score important in Singapore?

-Yes!
-Your credit score will be used by banks to assess how likely you are to repay your debts.
-So if you are planning to borrow from a bank—like when you take out a home loan for a property purchase—you need to ensure that your credit score looks good.
+If you are planning to borrow from a bank—like when you take out a home loan for a property purchase—you need to ensure that your credit score looks good.

 The same goes for applying for an HDB loan.
 If you’re not a full-time employee with regular CPF contributions, HDB will want to take a look at your Credit Bureau Singapore credit report.
 They’ll need to assess how likely you will be able to service your loan before they issue you with the HDB loan eligibility letter (HLE).

 Your credit score is also important if you are planning to take up any forms of credit or loans, be it applying for a new credit card, taking up a renovation loan for your new place, or applying for an education loan.
+For example, that new credit card you’re trying to get, the credit limit on that card is either gonna be higher or lower based on your score.

 Some employers conduct pre-hire employment checks with CBS, especially those complying to MAS’ Fit and Proper Guidelines.
 Thus, your credit reputation might influence the hirer’s decision to employ you.